Fight, Flight, Freeze, or Fawn? Understanding Your Stress Response

 What Is the Fight, Flight, Freeze, Fawn Response?

-The fight, flight, freeze, and fawn responses are survival instincts.
-They’re built into your nervous system and designed to protect you when your brain senses danger—even if the “danger” is just a tough conversation, an overwhelming email, or an argument with your partner.
+The fight, flight, freeze, and fawn responses are survival instincts built into your nervous system.
+They’re designed to protect you when your brain senses danger—even if the “danger” is just a tough conversation, a looming deadline, or an argument with your partner.

-• Fight – You get defensive or angry to protect yourself.
+• Fight – Defensiveness, anger, or lashing out to protect yourself.

-These responses aren’t choices—they happen automatically, often based on past experiences, trauma, or what feels “safest” to your nervous system.
+These responses aren’t choices.
+They happen automatically, often based on past experiences, trauma, or what your nervous system learned was “safest.”

 Why Does My Body React This Way?

 Your brain has a built-in alarm system called the amygdala.
 When it senses a threat—real or imagined—it sounds the alarm.
-Adrenaline floods your body, your heart races, and your body prepares to protect you.
+Stress hormones like adrenaline flood your body.
+Your heart races.
+Your breathing changes.
+Your body prepares to protect you.

-• Long ago, this kept humans alive when danger meant wild animals or other life-or-death situations.
+Thousands of years ago, this kept humans alive when danger meant wild animals or life-or-death threats.

-Your brain can’t always tell the difference between real danger and emotional danger.
-That’s why you might react strongly even in situations that aren’t life-threatening.
+Here’s the tricky part: your brain can’t always tell the difference between real danger and emotional danger.
+That’s why your reactions sometimes feel bigger than the situation.

 Human hand holding board with exclamation attention signs representing fight flight freeze fawn stress response